$\epsilon$-Strong Simulation for Multidimensional Stochastic Differential Equations via Rough Path Analysis: Introduction

 Let us discuss some considerations that motivate our study.
 We first discuss how this paper relates to the current literature on $\varepsilon $-strong simulation of stochastic processes, which is a recent area of research.
 The paper of \cite{Chen2013} provides the construction of $X_{\varepsilon }$ satisfying only (T1) to (T3), in one dimension.
 In particular, bound (\ref {TES}) is satisfied for a given fixed $\varepsilon _{0}=\varepsilon >0$ and it is not clear how to jointly simulate $\left\{ X_{\varepsilon _{m}}\right\} _{m\geq 1}$ as $\varepsilon _{m}\searrow 0$ \ applying the technique in \cite{Chen2013}.
 The motivation of constructing $X_{\varepsilon _{0}}$ for \cite{Chen2013} came from the desire to produce exact samples from a one dimensional diffusion $X\left( \cdot \right) $ satisfying (\ref {eq:main}), and also assuming $\sigma \left( \cdot \right) $ constant.

 The authors in \cite{Chen2013} were interested in extending the applicability of an algorithm introduced by Beskos and Roberts, see \cite {BR05}.
 The procedure of Beskos and Roberts, applicable to one dimensional diffusions, imposed strong boundedness assumptions on the drift coefficient and its derivative.
 The technique in \cite{Chen2013} enabled an extension which is free of such boundedness assumptions by using a localization technique that allowed to apply the ideas behind the algorithm in \cite{BR05} ; see also \cite{BPR_06} for another approach which eliminates boundedness assumptions.
+All of these developments are in the one-dimensional case.

 The assumption of a constant diffusion coefficient comes at basically no cost in generality when considering one dimensional diffusions because one can always apply Lamperti's (one-to-one) transformation.
 Such transformation allows to recast the simulation problem to one involving a diffusion with constant $\sigma \left( \cdot \right) $.
 Lamperti's transformation cannot be generally applied in higher dimensions.